 Putting the Tire On and Off

-All these wheels have applied tubeless-rim tape, so you only have to put the tires on.
+All these wheels have tubeless rim tape preinstalled, so you only have to put the tires on.

 I remember struggling to put Tufo Comtura 4 TR tubeless tires on DRIVE wheels.
 I had to use tire levers.
 I could put the same tires on HYPERs without tire levers.
-When I tried seating the tires for the first time, I struggled more with DRIVE than HYPER wheels.
-But that was in days when I didn’t have many experiences with tubeless tires.
+When I tried seating the tires for the first time, I struggled more with the DRIVE than the HYPER wheels.
+But that was in the days when I had little experience with tubeless tires.

 Nowadays, I can seat them easily with an air compressor.
 However, Lún HYPERs seem to be more beginner-friendly when seating TL tires.
 This doesn’t apply to HYPER 3, though.
 They have a wider internal rim width (23mm), so there may be more space for air leaks.
 I could not seat the tires with a standard floor pump, and I had to use a compressor.